NBA Playoff Picture: Ragtag Hawks, tough Raptors make the East a lot more interesting

 Utah also saw the return of big man Derrick Favors, who had missed 14 games with a knee injury.
 He put up 13 points in 15 minutes and could be a meaningful factor once he becomes more comfortable in NBA action.

-The Jazz have a tough remaining schedule — at Portland, at Golden State, vs. San Antonio — that could jeopardize their chances to hold homecourt advantage in the first round.
+The Jazz have a tough remaining schedule — at Portland, at Golden State, vs. San Antonio — that could jeopardize their chances to hold home-court advantage in the first round.
 On the plus side, the Clippers don’t have it much easier — they play their last road game at the Spurs on Saturday and finish up at Staples Center with the Rockets and Kings.

 5. Phoenix Suns 120, Oklahoma City Thunder 99